Over $78 million in verdicts and settlements in 19 years.

 This is madness.
 To avoid visual confusion, we don't paint every lane line in our intersections.
 And nobody claims automobile travel lanes don't exist within an intersection.
 So the failure to acknowledge that bike lanes continue through intersections is both strange and troubling.
 Now, to correct the confusion, we are co-sponsoring legislation (House Bill 2682) that will explicitly extend this legal protection to cyclists crossing intersections.

-And happy to update that as of April 16, 2019 this Oregon House Bill 2682 which "clarifies that bicycle lane continues in and through intersection where markings are interrupted by intersection" has been approved by its Oregon Legislature Joint Committee On Transportation.
-If the bill is becomes law, it will ammend Oregon Revised Statute 801.155 Relating to bicycle lanes:
+April 16, 2019 Oregon House Bill 2682 "clarifies that bicycle lane continues in and through intersection where markings are interrupted by intersection" has been approved by its Oregon Legislature Joint Committee On Transportation.
+If the bill is becomes law, it will ammend Oregon Revised Statute 801.155:

-"Bicycle lane" means that part of the highway, adjacent to the roadway, designated by official signs or markings for use by persons riding bicycles except as otherwise specifically provided by law.
-Where the markings of a bicycle lane are interrupted by an intersection, the bicycle lane continues in and through the intersection.
+801.155.
+'Bicycle lane' means that part of the highway, adjacent to the roadway, designated by official signs or markings for use by persons riding bicycles except as otherwise specifically provided by law.
+A bicycle lane exists in an intersection if the bicycle lane is marked on opposite sides of the intersection in the same direction of travel."

 Oregon lawmakers confirmed Monday that a bike lane still exists when interrupted by an intersection, despite the absence of paint on the roadway.
 The Oregon Senate voted Monday to clarify the state's definition of a bike lane, adding language that the lane "exists in an intersection if the bicycle lane is marked on opposite sides of the intersection in the same direction of travel."